Assassination of Shinzo Abe: Civil responses

 Almost a year before the assassination, in September 2021, the anti-cult lawyers group Zenkoku Benren sent an open protest letter to Shinzo Abe, after he had sent the video message to an online meeting of the Universal Peace Federation.
-In the letter, the lawyers protested that his video message constituted an "endorsement," stating: "We urge you to think carefully about this for the sake of your own honour."
+In the letter, the lawyers protested that his video message constituted an "endorsement", stating: "We urge you to think carefully about this for the sake of your own honour."

 On 11 July 2022, in Tokyo's Chiyoda Ward lawyers of Zenkoku Benren held a press conference in response to the assassination.
 After offering their condolences to Abe, they objected to the UC's claims that it reformed its practices in 2009 after it came under police investigation.
-Hiroshi Yamaguchi, an advocacy group representative, said that the UC's "explanation that there is no coercion of donations is a lie."
+Hiroshi Yamaguchi, an advocacy group representative, said that the UC's "explanation that there is no coercion of donations is a lie".
 The amount of damages reported by victims in Japan has been higher in recent years, the lawyers said, totalling 5.1 billion yen in more than 400 cases between 2017 and 2020.
 They emphasised that the activities of the UC are inseparable from front groups, including the UPF, they are all part of a "religious conglomerate" working toward the goal of "unifying" the world under their church.
 The advocacy group released a statement urging politicians to refrain from any actions that express support for the religious group.

-The Japan Federation of Bar Associations indicated that: "Neither administrative bodies or politicians in the administration did anything about the activities of the former Unification Church in the past 30 years".
+The Japan Federation of Bar Associations indicated that: "Neither administrative bodies or politicians in the administration did anything about the activities of the former UC in the past 30 years".

 The National Family Association of Victims of the Unification Church (全国統一協会被害者家族の会), founded in 2003, received a surge of inquiries for helping their family members leave the UC.
 In June 2022, before the assassination, there were eight inquiries for the association; in July 2022, the number of inquiries jumped to 94; in August 2022, the number exceeded 100.

-Because there were previous instances of students lured into the UC via the workers of "CARP" (for Collegiate Association for the Research of Principles), a UC-front organisation which was not acknowledged by the university, lingering around the campus, Osaka University erected warning signs in the campus to urge students to avoid cult-related groups like CARP.
-The signs listed the common behaviours of the workers of such group like asking for personal contact or taking survey.
+Because there were previous instances of students lured into the UC via the workers of "CARP" (for Collegiate Association for the Research of Principles), a UC-front organisation which was not acknowledged by the university, lingering around the campus, Osaka University erected warning signs on the campus to urge students to avoid cult-related groups like CARP.
+The signs listed the common behaviours of the workers of such group, like asking for personal contact information or taking surveys.
 Since 2004, Osaka University provided lectures to all first-year students about the problems with religious cults and how to deal with them on campus.
 Many other schools, including Waseda University, Keio University and Ritsumeikan University, warned first-year students about on-campus recruitment activities.
 According to World CARP Japan (WCJ), the Japanese organisation of CARP, there are about 30 CARP-circles active in universities across Japan, where they help clean up communities and teach primary school children.